Mattpet26/songr/README.md

 1. /hello: This takes the user to the hello world route
 2. /capitalize/message-here: This route capitalizes the users message entered in the route
 3. /albums: Allows the user to create new albums that display to the user
+4. /singlealbum: Allows the user to view information about a single album.
-4. /song: The user can go to song to look at all the songs within an album!
+5. /song: The user can go to song to look at all the songs within an album!

 ## How to Run the File
 Clone the git repo into the terminal using the command